A Guide to Canadian Climate Zones

 What’s in a Zone?

-The growing zones in Canada are drawn based on the climate of an area and how suitable it is for certain plants.
-The harshest zone is 0 up in the Arctic and the mildest zone you will find in Canada is 8 along the West Coast.
+The climate zones in Canada are drawn based on the climate of an area and how suitable it is for certain plants.
+The harshest zone is 0 up in the Arctic and the mildest zone in Canada is 8 along the West Coast.

 The map is made from the average of these conditions over many years and changes in weather from year to year can greatly affect the growing zone.
 Extra harsh winter conditions with extra cold or poor snow cover are known as test winters.